 Thieno[3,2-b]thiophene, also known as thienothiophene (TT), is a heterocyclic compound.
-It belongs to the family of fused thiopehenes and is widely used as a intermediates for the synthesis of small molecules and polymers in the application of organic field-effect transistors (OFETs) and Organic photovoltaic devices (OPV).
-Fused thiophenes are more electron rich and structurally more rigid with extended π-conjugation so they are good candidates for adjusting the band gap of the organic polymer semiconducting materials, i.e. Poly[2,5-bis(3-hexadecylthiophen-2-yl)thieno[3,2-b]thiophene] also known as PBTTT.
+It belongs to the family of fused thiopehenes and is widely used as an intermediate for the synthesis of small molecules and polymers in the application of organic field-effect transistors (OFETs) and organic photovoltaic devices (OPV).
+Fused thiophenes are more electron-rich and more structurally rigid, with extended π-conjugation so they are good candidates for adjusting the band gap of the organic polymer semiconducting materials, i.e. Poly[2,5-bis(3-hexadecylthiophen-2-yl)thieno[3,2-b]thiophene] (also known as PBTTT).

 Literature and Reviews